Blog

 Marimekko charts combine elements of bar and pie charts, showing both the percentage breakdown and the size of categories.

-Our data analysts recommend this chart when you want to emphasize both total values and proportions.
+Our data analysts recommend this type of chart when you want to emphasize both total values and proportions.
 It’s best for visualizing things like market share, where you not only care about each segment's size but also how much of the whole each category occupies.

 II.
 Temporal Charts (Charts to Show Data Over Time)

-Temporal chart types are perfect for showing how data changes over time.
+Temporal chart types, like Line charts and Gantt charts, are perfect for showing how data changes over time.
 They highlight trends and patterns, helping your audience easily grasp shifts across specific periods.
-Keep them clean and straightforward to ensure the story of change comes through clearly without overwhelming viewers.

 9. Line Chart

 Tracking changes over time is the bread and butter of data analysis, and line charts excel at this.
-A simple line chart connecting data points allows the audience to see trends, whether it's stock prices, sales growth, or any other continuous data.
+A simple line chart connecting numerical data points allows the audience to see trends, whether it's stock prices, sales growth, or any other continuous data.

 Our data analysts emphasize that you should always keep line charts clean and straightforward.
 Avoid overcomplicating it with too many lines—two or three at most—to ensure clarity.

-For instance, when tracking sales over the last year, a line chart can easily show the peaks and troughs of your data, making it clear when and where shifts happened.
+For instance, when tracking sales over the last year, a line graph can easily show the peaks and troughs of your data, making it clear when and where shifts happened.
 Maintain a minimalist design, with direct labeling on the lines to avoid the dreaded "legend look-up."

 10. Area Chart